-WHO to launch mass Syria Covid-19 vaccination programme
+WHO to launch mass Syria Covid-19 vaccination programme 'within months'

 Dr Akjemal Magtymova, WHO representative in Damascus, said the organisation's COVAX programme plans to vaccinate 5 million Syrians, which adds up to 20 percent of the pre-war population, across all parts of the country, where was is approaching its 11th year.